davidbeleznay/ai-forester-app/README.md

 The Culvert Sizing Tool helps forestry professionals calculate the appropriate culvert size based on watershed characteristics and stream measurements.

+### Features

+- **Interactive Sliders**: Easy adjustment of watershed area and channel slope values
+- **Real-time Calculations**: Dynamic calculation of cross-sectional area as you input stream measurements
+- **Advanced Options**: Climate change projections and stream transportability considerations
+- **Visual Results**: Clean, intuitive results display with visual representation of the culvert
+- **Technical Recommendations**: Contextual recommendations based on culvert size and site conditions
+- **Share Functionality**: Generate and share detailed reports with colleagues

+### How to Use

 1. From the Home screen, tap on the "Culvert Sizing" button
-2. Enter the required watershed information:
+2. Use the sliders to adjust watershed area and channel slope:
-   - Drainage area (hectares)
-   - Stream gradient (%)
-   - Geographic region
-   - Culvert material
+   - Drag the slider or directly enter values in the text field
+   - Values update dynamically in both the slider and text input
-3. Input stream geometry measurements:
+3. Enter stream geometry measurements:
-   - Top widths at three points (meters)
+   - Top widths at one or more points (meters)
    - Bottom width (meters)
-   - Depths at three points (meters)
+   - Depths at one or more points (meters)
-4. Optional: Enable climate change projections and/or stream transportability considerations
+4. The cross-sectional area will be calculated automatically
+5. Expand Advanced Options if needed to enable:
+   - Climate change projections
+   - Stream transportability considerations
-5. Tap "Calculate" to get your culvert sizing recommendation
+6. Tap "Calculate Culvert Size" to get your recommendation
-6. The results screen will show:
+7. The results screen will show:
-   - Recommended culvert diameter
+   - Recommended culvert diameter with visual representation
-   - Flow capacity
-   - Controlling factors
+   - Technical details including flow capacity and controlling factors
-   - Notes and recommendations
+   - Context-specific recommendations
-7. You can share a report or go back to modify your inputs
+8. You can share a report or go back to modify your inputs

 ## Project Structure